Distinguished varieties and the Nevanlinna-Pick interpolation problem on the symmetrized bidisk: Distinguished varieties and extremal Pick problems -- proofs of Theorem

 which, after a rearrangement of terms, leads to

 This clearly yields an expression of $w_{N+1}$ depending only on the interpolation data and the point $(s_{N+1},p_{N+1})$, viz.,

 provided that the denominator does not vanish identically.

-In the remainder of the proof, we make sure that at each node $(s_j,p_j)$, there is at least one sheet passing through the node that contains a sequence converging to $(s_j, p_j)$ and at each term of which the denominator of \eqref{L3-Zero} is non-zero, then every interpolant agrees along the sequence and thus by the Identity Theorem, every interpolant coincides throughout the sheet.
-We shall then take the union of those irreducible components of $\cW$ that contains these sheets and discard the other components of $\cW$, if there is any.
+In the remainder of the proof, we make sure that at each node $(s_j,p_j)$, there is at least one sheet of $\cW$ passing through $(s_j,p_j)$ that contains a sequence converging to $(s_j, p_j)$ at each term of which the denominator of \eqref{L3-Zero} is non-zero.
+Then every interpolant agrees along the sequence and thus by the Identity Theorem, every interpolant coincides throughout the sheet.
+We shall then take the union of those irreducible components of $\cW$ that contains these sheets and discard the other components of $\cW$, if there are any.
 Note that the resulting variety will possibly be a sub-variety of $\cW$ which would nevertheless satisfy \eqref{Sand}.